jouni/j-elements/docs/pages/prototypes/tooltip.md

   order: 80
 ---

 An easy way to add customizable tooltips to any element, by simply adding the `tooltip` attribute on them.
+You can add a tooltip (or content with a tooltip) dynamically as well.

 <render-example></render-example>
 ```html